-Registration is required by February 18, as enrollment is limited.
+Registration is required, as enrollment is limited.
 Call 734.794.6627 or email NAP@a2gov.org to register, or for more information.

 Fire is used as a restoration tool in many of Ann Arbor's natural areas.
 This meeting will be a discussion about our Controlled Ecological Burn Program.
 Ask questions and learn more about the benefits of effectively and safely using fire as a restoration tool.